- Further Education

 - A clear statement of your research topic and hypotheses, plus any questions and sub-questions you wish to try and answer.

-- How your research fits in with the existing key literatures, including an awareness of current developments in the field.
+- Background knowledge and context, including how your research fits in with the existing key literatures, and an awareness of current developments in the field.

 - How you aim to make an original and necessary contribution to the current literature and details of the gap you hope to fill with your own research.